jkinney23/webmonitor/README.md

 Modules are viewed in browser at `localhost:PORT/MODULE`

 #####TODO:
-- separate html head, etc, into html.h file for DRY-er html code
+- separate html head, etc, into html.h file for DRY-er html code (Complete!)
-- finish styling for modules
+- finish styling for modules (just processes left)
 - add a home page!!
-- see about adding a navigation bar (Completed!)
+- see about adding a navigation bar (Complete!)